nest/nest-simulator/doc/contribute/development_workflow.rst

 Remember that links starting with ``git@`` use the ssh protocol and are read-write; links starting with ``git://`` are read-only.

-Your collaborators can then commit directly into that repo with the
+Your collaborators can then commit directly into that repository with the
 usual:

 .. code::